 A few places on earth feature an Orthodox and a Catholic church, a mosque and a synagogue within easy walking distance of each other.
-If there were any city in Europe that effortlessly straddles east and west, it is Sarajevo.
-Here the Byzantine and Ottoman empires of the east and the Roman, Venetian and Austro-Hungarian empires of the west left an indelible mark through culture, traditions and religions.
+If there were any cities in Europe that effortlessly straddles east and west, it is Sarajevo.
+Here the Byzantine and Ottoman empires of the east and the Roman, Venetian, and Austro-Hungarian empires of the west left an indelible mark through culture, traditions, and religions.
 A walk through Sarajevo is like a walk through it’s past.
-In Sarajevo people have time for family and friends.
-It is often said that a man's wealth here is not measured in his material belongings but rather in his friendships.
-All of that is adding to the Sarajevo image of being the "European Jerusalem".
+In Sarajevo, people have time for family and friends.
+It is often said that a man’s wealth here is not measured in his material belongings but rather in his friendships.
+All of that is adding to the Sarajevo image of being the “European Jerusalem”.

 Inat Kuća (Despite House; House of Spite; House of Pride) is a restaurant in an old ottoman-style house across the river from the City hall.
 The story behind the restaurant is that a stubborn owner refused to sell his house to the authorities who wanted to pull it down for the building of the City hall.
 The menu of the restaurants tells the story: “Tsar in Vienna is mighty and great.
 He deserves all my respect but he doesn’t have money to pay me for my delight.”
 Eventually the authorities met the demands of the owner and he was payed a sack of gold whilst the house was rebuilt brick by brick on the opposite bank of the river on the place where it stands today.